Whoeza/whoeza/README.md

 **Hello! 👋** I am an engineering student with a full-time job, studying part-time to get my degree in computer science and information engineering.

-I write in here to let you know that I would be available and willing to volunteer for open source projects, with particular interest in API's, SQL, JavaScript, React, Python, Lisp, Java, Lua, PHP, C, C++, C#.
+I write in here to let you know that I would be available and willing to volunteer for open source projects.
 If you have a small repository that I can help maintain, or a small feature that I could develop for you, don't hesitate to DM me.
 I will find the time for the task.

 I like music, videogames and open source software.